-In the primate brain, the lateral pulvinar receives inputs from the superior colliculus and amygdala and displays reciprocal connectivity with areas that include the visual cortex (including extrastriate cortex), premotor cortex and posterior parietal lobe.151-156 Strong, direct evidence for pulvinar involvement in multisensory processing remains limited, but neurons in the lateral pulvinar are responsive to visual and tactile stimuli, and it is possibly involved in proprioception (see Froesel et al. for a review).
-In general, the lateral pulvinar is most typically considered for its role in visual perception and attention.148,152,153,157-160 This may suggest that activity in this area could reflect changes in cross-modal attention towards a salient multisensory experience, e.g. facilitating attention towards visual processing of the fake hand driven by visuotactile integration in cortical areas.
+In the primate brain, the lateral pulvinar receives inputs from the superior colliculus and amygdala and displays reciprocal connectivity with areas that include the visual cortex (including extrastriate cortex), premotor cortex, and posterior parietal lobe 152-157.
+Strong, direct evidence for pulvinar involvement in multisensory processing remains limited, but neurons in the lateral pulvinar are responsive to visual and tactile stimuli, and it is possibly involved in proprioception (155 for review).
+In general, the lateral pulvinar is most typically considered for its role in visual perception and attention 149,153,154,158-161.
+This may suggest that activity in this area could reflect changes in cross-modal attention towards a salient multisensory experience, e.g., facilitating attention towards visual processing of the fake hand driven by visuotactile integration in cortical areas.
 Thus, the pulvinar may mediate top-down modulation of sensory signals that shapes sensory processing as part of sensations of body ownership, rather than implement the core multisensory integration mechanisms related to the generation of body ownership sensations directly.
-Interestingly, in the relevant studies, illusory body-ownership-related activity was also observed in premotor and posterior parietal areas as well as in lateral occipital cortex, so one could speculate the frontoparietal areas may modulate visual processing of the illusory owned limb in the lateral occipital cortex through cortico-thalamic-cortical circuits involving the pulvinar, although this hypothesis needs to be tested in future functional connectivity analyses.
-Regardless, functional connectivity between IPS and lateral occipital cortex was found, but it was not clarified if this effect was driven by cortico-cortical connections or cortico-thalamic-cortical connections.
-Ultimately, further work is required to better understand the role of the pulvinar and other thalamic nuclei.
+Interestingly, in the relevant studies, 68,128 illusory bodyownership-related activity was also observed in premotor and posterior parietal areas as well as in lateral occipital cortex, so one could speculate the frontoparietal areas may modulate visual processing of the illusory owned limb in the lateral occipital cortex through corticothalamic-cortical circuits involving the pulvinar; although this hypothesis needs to be tested in future functional connectivity analyses.
+Regardless, functional connectivity between IPS and lateral occipital cortex was found, but it was not clarified if this effect was driven by corticocortical connections or cortico-thalamic-cortical connections.
+Ultimately, further work is required to better understand the role of the pulvinar, and other thalamic nuclei.
 Studies investigating changes in effective connectivity to cortical areas may be particularly informative.